bsandmann/blocktrust.CredentialWorkflow/Documents/closeout_report.md

 - Provided comprehensive documentation and a step-by-step guide for users (including a guided video)

 ## Key Achievements (particularly around collaboration and engagement)
-- The software is used internally for a other blocktrust project
+- The software is used internally for another blocktrust project
 - Discussed with several people enganged in the Cardano ecosystem

 ## Key Learnings